 Stephanie Stahl: Yeah.
 It, it was very it’s you’re right.
 It’s been hard on everybody.
 Anybody in the events business has a struggling, uh, last year with changes and that sort of thing.
 And, you know, we did a lot of hand ringing back in the spring.
 You know, “is it gonna get better?
 Is it going to get worse?

 Pam Didner: Everybody was guessing, me too.
 I was like, am I going to Cleveland, am I not?

-Stephanie Stahl: I know it was a lot of, lot of hand-wringing, a lot of stress, a lot of anxiety because there were so many unknowns.
+Stephanie Stahl: I know it was a lot of hand-wringing, a lot of stress, a lot of anxiety because there were so many unknowns.
 And you know, at that time are thinking, well, gosh, it’s not until October.
 It’s going to be better by then.
 Right.
 Well…

 Pam Didner: Yeah, no kidding!